 Step 1.
-Download azcopy as a zip/tar from Microsoft:
+Download azcopy as a zip/tar from the official Microsoft link.

 Step 2.
 Install azcopy by extracting the archive file to the home directory, or anywhere you like and add the executable to the PATH.
 In my example, i have moved the zip file to my $HOME directory and extracted it.
 For Linux/MacOS using terminal:

 Note: You can check the path using echo $PATH command.
 Restart the service if the path is not shown.
 On Windows using CMD:

 pathman /au c:\azcopy_darwin_amd64_10.2.1